Overview

 Generic Webhook Bot

-Cloud Function Bots are actually a recommended and proven way of handling book events in a high scallable and secure infrastructure, although you can build and host your bot in any other cloud infrastrucure, as well as on-premise.
+Cloud Function Bots are actually a recommended and proven way of handling book events in a high scalable and secure infrastructure, although you can build and host your bot in any other cloud infrastrucure, as well as on-premise.

-To do so, you can use the same webhookUrl
+To do so, you can use the same webhookUrl property and the development endpoint at the webhookUrlDev, in the bkper.yaml file.

 The calls to the production webhook url is signed with a JWT token using Service to Function method.
 You can use this token to assert the identity of the Bkper service to ensure hight level of security.
 This is automatically done by the Cloud Functions infrastructure, so, we strongly recommend it.